Wildspitze (3,774 m) mountaineering course: ice course & glacier training in Tyrol

 • Hut reservation

-• Edelrid mountaineering equipment with crampons, ice axe, helmet, climbing harness
+• Necessary EDELRID Alpine touring equipment on loan with crampons, ice axe, helmet, climbing harness

 Additional costs